mohammedfahadnyc/Tasty-Express/README.md

 # Tasty-Express

+To get started with the front end files, make sure you switch the branch to fahad-04-27...

 Initial Commit - First Draft Front End,complete CSS HTML files uploaded.
 For FrontEnd, Boostrap is being used, this website has support for complete responsive design.
  Heads up for other contributors -